vmonteco/osis/_posts/2017-02-03-fosdem-lightning-talk.markdown

-If you attended our talk at FOSDEM'2017, you're well aware that the Catholique University of Louvain (Université catholique de Louvain - UCL) has decided to rewrite their core business applications in Python/Django, abandon the slow evolution and poor scalability of the JavaEE platform and make the new application freely available as open source software.
+If you attended our talk at FOSDEM'2017, you're well aware that the Catholique University of Louvain (Université catholique de Louvain - UCL) has decided to rewrite their core business applications in Python/Django, abandon the slow evolution and poor scalability of the JavaEE platform and made the new application freely available as open source software.
 The talk shared with the community the experience on building OSIS, the open source transition, the cultural and technical shift, the engagement of students, teachers and employees